Fighting force with force: The Late Nelson Mandela, former President

 that characterize life for many among today’s “middle” classes

-In a one-dollar-one-vote system, disparities of economic interest would have been significant enough.
-In 1970 in the USA the comparison of pay between a shop-floor worker and a CEO stood at a ratio of 1:35.
-However by 1985 that ratio had shifted to an average of 1:1000.
+In a one-dollar-one-vote system, disparities of economic interest would have been significant enough in 1970 when the comparison of pay between a shop-floor worker and a CEO (in the USA) stood at a ratio of 1:35.
+By 1985 that ratio had shifted to an average of 1:1000.
 In today’s reality the ratio would be difficult even to begin to calculate.
-In one well-known US corporation the current quotient is 1:50,000.
-47% of Walmart employees are paid so poorly that they need to live on benefits and food stamps.
-Incidentally Walmart is owned by the wealthiest family in the world.
+In Walmart, the largest corporation in the USA, the current quotient is 1:50,000.
+47% of their employees are paid so poorly that those employees have to rely on benefits and food stamps just to survive.
+Incidentally Walmart is owned by the wealthiest family in the world, the Walton family.

 The inequalities of society may differ from age to age but fundamental drivers remain – namely that the few with privilege, wealth and power (be they Kings, media moguls or oil barons) naturally will wish to keep it and not share it.

-It is not always easy to determine what a movement for greater democratization of wealth and power should look like when the “enemies” of democracy are so various and difficult to identify.
+It is not always easy to determine what a movement for greater democratization of wealth and power should look like when the “enemies” of democracy are so various and entrenched.
 No one wants to give a century to tilting at windmills.
-Butthe fact that the ballot has not been enough should only spur us to pursue additional means by which to serve the common good and to ensure that our natural resources and our labour are harnessed for the good of all and not just the good of the few.
-(The movement of some companies from free trade to fair trade would be one example.)
+The fact that the ballot has not been enough must spur us to pursue additional means by which to serve the common good and secure policies that serve the 99% not the 1% who are quite comfortably off already!

 Today’s struggles for inclusion and representation will take different forms and oppose different behemoths – some more subtle than others.
+But they must be fought.
 At a fundamental level every generation has to fight the same struggles for justice and inclusion.
 The New Testament teaches that these struggles are against “elemental spirits” or “principalities and powers” which are basically anti-human forces.
-So we should be unsurprised if there is a similarity in these social struggles from age to age.
-So it is that on one front or another, for the sake of loving our neighbour as ourselves, it behooves every generation to contend for democracy in its day.
-Democracy is not, then, a lost cause but a perpetual cause.
+So we can not be surprised if there is a similarity in these social struggles from age to age.

 The late Rosa Parkes, a social activist whose brave refusal in 1957